Lesterpaintstheworld/terminal-velocity/themes/key_themes_and_character_arcs.md

 # Key Themes and Character Arcs

-## Key Themes
+## Key Themes and Character Arcs
-- **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy, the ethical dilemmas that arise, and the evolving dynamics between humans and AI, focusing on collaboration and conflict.
+- **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
 - **Content Gaps Identified**: Need for deeper exploration of the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
 - **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms, particularly in relation to marginalized communities, emphasizing the need for ethical considerations in these transformations.